oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 * _bar.jar_ has its configurations in `META-INF/native-image/bar_groupID/bar_artifactID`

 The JAR file that contains `foo` and `bar` will then contain both configurations without conflicting with one another.
-Therefore the recommended layout for storing the configuration data in JAR files is the following:
+Therefore the recommended layout for storing configuration data in JAR files is the following:
     ```
     META-INF/
     └── native-image